lightning1389/CPP_Coding_Challenge/README.md

 ## Known Issues
 - Test cases can be more advanced
+- Implementation of a bool required for the case of lost-wakeup or sp
 - Initialization of datatypes, e.g. queue<int> 0
 - The copy/move assignment and constructors only work for build in types.
 - operator== would be useful for future implementation